How To Use Your Cell Phone In Costa Rica

 Cell Service In Costa Rica

-Especially in national parks, near volcanoes and deep in the rainforest, there is no cell signal.
+However, many areas in Costa Rica have absolutely no signal.
+In many national parks, near volcanoes and deep in the rainforest, there is no cell signal.
 Sometimes these areas will have wifi and not have data.
 So you need to think carefully about your itinerary when you are deciding if you need a data plan in Costa Rica.
-If you are spending a week off the grid, then you aren’t going to have cell phone service no matter what you do.
+If you are spending a week off the grid, then you aren’t going to have cell phone service no matter what you do, and buying a data plan is pointless.
+If you aren’t sure if you will have data where you are, makes sure to ask your host or the front desk at your accommodations what the situation is.

 Do You Need A Data Plan In Costa Rica?